-- iii. the implementation of Testing that is conducted in compliance with the Technical Document for Sport Specific Analysis; - iv.
-No Advance Notice Testing; - v. the use of an approved Athlete Passport Management Unit in accordance with Annex C of the International Standard for Results Management; and - vi. c)Informing Athletes in writing that they are responsible for renewing their TUEs upon expiry, if necessary, the implementation of an effective program for the Testing of Athletes prior to their participation in the Olympic Games, the Paralympic Games, and/or other major Events (including compliance with Article 4.8.12.5 (a) of the International Standard for Testing and Investigations). - e.
+- v. the use of an approved Athlete Passport Management Unit in accordance with Annex C of the International Standard for Results Management; and - vi. c)InformingAthletesin writing that they are responsible for renewing theirTUEsupon expiry, if necessary, the implementation of an effective program for the Testing of Athletes prior to their participation in the Olympic Games, the Paralympic Games, and/or other major Events (including compliance with Article 4.8.12.5 (a) of the International Standard for Testing and Investigations). - e.
 The use of Sample Collection Equipment that meets the requirements of Article 6.3.4 of the International Standard for Testing and Investigations. - f.
 The analysis of all Samples in accordance with Code Article 6.96.1. - g.
 The timely transportation of Samples for analysis in accordance with Article 9.3.2 of the International Standard for Testing and Investigations. - h.
 The adherence to the procedural requirements applicable to the analysis of B Samples (including, without limitation, giving the Athlete due notice of and an opportunity to attend at the laboratory the opening and analysis of the B Sample) in accordance with Code Article 6.7, Article 5.3.4.5.4.8 of the International Standard for Laboratories, and Articles 5.1 and 5.2 of the International Standard for Results Management. - i.
-The entry of all Doping Control Forms into ADAMS within twenty-one (21) days of the date of Sample collection, in accordance with Code Article 14.5.1 and Article 4.9.1(b) of the International Standard for Testing and Investigations.
+The entry of all Doping Control Forms into ADAMS within twenty-one (21) days of the date of Sample collection, in accordance with Code Article 14.5.1 and Article 4.9.1(b) of the International Standard for Testing and Investigations14. - j.
+The appointment of a Therapeutic Use ExemptionCommittee, and a documented process for Athletes to applyto that Therapeutic Use Exemption Committee for the grant or the recognition of a TUE, in accordance with the requirements of the International Standard for Therapeutic Use Exemptions. - k. d)Establishing a process designed to ensure that a Person is able to confirm in writing or verbally his/her understanding of the terms on which his/herpersonal data-is processed, The proper and timely pursuit of all Whereabouts Failures and potential antidoping rule violations in accordance with Code Articles 7 and 8, including proper notification in accordance with Code Article 7.3 of 7.2 and the International Standard for the Protection of Privacy and Personal Information. - e)Designating a personwithin the Anti-Doping Organization who is accountable for compliance with the International Standard for the Protection of Privacy and Personal Information and all locally applicable privacy and data protection laws, in accordance with Article 9.1 of that Standard.Results Management, and provisions for a fair hearing within a reasonable time by a fair, impartial, and operationally independent hearing panel in accordance with Code Article 8.1.

-[Comment: Entry of DCFs into ADAMS is classified as Critical due to the importance that timely entry has on updating the Athlete Biological Passport in ADAMS, which may either result in an automatic request to conduct IRMS analysis on a urine Sample or, following the review of a steroidal or blood passport by an Athlete Passport Management Unit, require Target Testing of an Athlete or retrospective analysis for substances (i.e. Erythropoiesis Stimulating Agents) that were not originally analyzed in the Sample.]
+14 Entry of DCFs into ADAMS is classified as Critical due to the importance that timely entry has on updating the Athlete Biological Passport in ADAMS, which may either result in an automatic request to conduct IRMS analysis on a urine Sample or, following the review of a steroidal or blood passport by an Athlete Passport Management Unit, require Target Testing of an Athlete or retrospective analysis for substances (i.e. Erythropoiesis Stimulating Agents) that were not originally analyzed in the Sample.